Padres star Tatis suspended 80 games for positive drug test

 On Aug.
 6, Tatis began a minor rehabilitation assignment with Double-A San Antonio.
 He was 2 for 9 with a double and a triple in four games.

-The Padres traded for Soto earlier this month in hopes of making a run deep into October.
-They had hoped a roster that included Soto, Tatis and fellow slugger Manny Machado could give them a better chance at the first World Series championship in team history — now, they’ll have to make that try without one of those key pieces.
+The Padres traded for Soto in hopes of making a run deep into October.
+They figured a roster that included Soto, Tatis and Machado could give them a better chance at the first World Series championship in team history — now, they’ll have to make that try without one of those key pieces.

+“Hearing that he’s going to get suspended for 80 games and not be a part of what we’re trying to accomplish here is something you don’t want to hear before a game and don’t want to hear overall.
+It’s just a terrible thing,” Machado said.

+“We were waiting to get him back and for him to be a sparkplug,” he said.

 Tatis won’t be able to play for the Dominican Republic in the WBC next March.
 Dominican fans had been salivating at the prospect of a bruising lineup that included Tatis, Soto, Vladimir Guerrero Jr., Rafael Devers and José Ramírez.